Garden Pond Plants Native to the UK

 To get the most out of your pond you can use UK native plants.
 These plants have evolved alongside our native wildlife meaning they're readily sought out.
 Insects will use them for nectar, dragonflies lay eggs on them and amphibians spawn in them!

 Garden birds, including waterfowl, and fish may also graze upon our native plants.
 They are a key component of our native food webs.
+Native pond plants can also be especially useful if you're creating a wildlife bog area, where native bog plants UK can thrive alongside many marginal and moisture-loving species in damp conditions.

 We have compiled a list of UK native pond plants below, for more information you can click on each plant's scientific name.